 I have an extensive contact network that comprises information/knowledge management and social computing/media practitioners and researchers across academia and industry.
 I have completed research and consultancy with companies such as KPMG, Sun Microsystems, TFPL Ltd and Scottish Enterprise.
 I worked in London on a full-time secondment with TFPL Ltd in 2006, supported by the award of an Industrial Secondment Grant from the Royal Academy of Engineering.

-I have won a number of awards for my research and teaching, including the 2016 Jason Farradane Award and the SICSA PhD Supervisor of the Year Silver Award 2017, and the 2016 Jason Farradane Award.
+I have won a number of awards for my research and teaching.
+These include the 2019 Clarivate Analytics Outstanding Information Science Teacher Award, the SICSA PhD Supervisor of the Year Silver Award 2017, and the 2016 Jason Farradane Award.
 My work leading the implementation of the UK Library and Information Science Research Coalition completed between 2009 and 2012 was recognised in the award of IWR Information Professional of the Year 2009, and the 2011 SLA Europe Information Professional award.
 I was elected a Fellow of the Royal Society of Edinburgh in 2017.